fishcus/KAP-manual/en/security/ldap.en.md

 1．Set the directory suffix

 Find this line:

 ```
 suffix "dc=my-domain,dc=com"
 ```

 Change it to:

 ```
 suffix "dc=example,dc=com"
 ```

 2．Set DN for LDAP Administrator:

-Find line：
+Find this line:

 ```
 rootdn "cn=Manager,dc=my-domain,dc=com"
 ```

-Change it to：
+Change it to:

 ```
 rootdn "cn=Manager,dc=example,dc=com"
 ```

 3．Set password for LDAP administrator

-Find line：
+Find this line:

 ```
 rootpw secret
 ```

-Replacing the default value with an encrypted password string.
+Replace the default value with an encrypted password string.
 To create an encrypted password string, type the following command:

 ```
 slappasswd
 ```

 When prompted, type and then re-type a password.
-The program prints the resulting encrypted password to the shell prompt.
+The program prints the calculated encrypted password to the shell prompt.

-Next, copy the newly created encrypted password into the /etc/openldap/slapd.conf on one of the rootpw lines and remove the hash mark (#).
+Next, copy the newly created encrypted password into `/etc/openldap/slapd.conf` on one of the rootpw lines and remove the hash mark (#).
 When finished, the line should look similar to the following example:

 ```
 rootpw {SSHA}vv2y+i6V6esazrIv70xSSnNAJE18bb2u
 ```